guacsec/guac/docs/Compose.md

 packages.
 If any vulnerabilities are found, the certifier will attach a "CertifyVuln" node to the package that signifies that the package is connected to the OSV vulnerability.

+#### Ingestor

+Ingestors take in documents and parse them into the GUAC data model/ontology.
+The process extracts meaning from documents and translates to a common reasoning model (GUAC ontology).
+In the process, it also finds identifiers of interest in which it passes to the CollectSub service to request additional information for.

+Today, GUAC can understand multiple data formats such as: SPDX, CycloneDX, SLSA, etc. The ingestor listens for documents to parse via [Nats](https://nats.io/), and talks to the Assembler via a GraphQL API.

+#### Assembler

+The assembler takes the parsed GUAC ontology objects from the Ingestor and creates entries within a database which is used as a source of truth for GUAC queries.

+The assembler exposes a set of GraphQL mutate interfaces (and is physically part of the GraphQL server, but logically part of ingestion).

+#### CollectSub

+The collect subcriber service provides a way to express a want for a datasource to be used, or indication that more data about a software identifier is desired.
+For example, in parsing an SBOM, if it sees the use of a package with a PURL, the ingestor creates and entry to the CollectSub service to indicate more information about the PURL is desired (via gRPC).

+The collectors all subscribe to this service and will automatically retrieve more information about the PURL (or other identifier/datasource) if it knows how to handle it.
+For example, the deps.dev collector would know how to handle PURLs, and then retrieve more information about the PURL entries created from the ingestor parsing the SBOM.

 ## Prerequisites